 Other teams who have decided to fast are under close observation by team managers and health professionals in order to maintain their health and make sure that they obtain a proper diet full of nutrients and energy during Iftar and Suhoor.

 All members of the Tunisian team have decided to fast this year which may hinder performance.
 During their matches against Portugal and Turkey, the players found a way to maintain energy levels.
-During both matches at the time of fasting being broken goalkeeper Mouez Hassen was seen falling to the ground with “minor injuries”, whilst the other players took this opportunity to rush to the sides of the pitch to eat dates to help restore low-blood sugar levels and drink water.
+During both matches at the time of fasting, it was being broken when goalkeeper Mouez Hassen was seen falling to the ground with “minor injuries”, whilst the other players took this opportunity to rush to the sides of the pitch to eat dates to help restore low-blood sugar levels and drink water.

 Muslim players can be seen making Du’a before the football game begins, as Ozil famously does before every game he plays.
 Players are seen cupping their hands in silent prayer and brushing their hands over their faces before kick-off.